 Family is the core of who we are as a society.
-Families must be empowered to overcome the challenges thrown up by life. are helped to manage the periods of peak cost, have fair access to a client-centred public service which offers choice and commit to accountable performance.
+Families must be empowered to overcome the challenges thrown up by life, are helped to manage the periods of peak cost, have fair access to a client-centred public service which offers choice and commit to accountable performance.

-- families will be supported to prepare for and share responsibilities of raising a family with wider access to leave where their lives - families will be supported to take responsibility for a healthy, active and fulfilled lifestyle, supported by easy access to . early diagnosis, primary care and a strong network of community supports delivered in an easily accessed manner - families will have access to fair copayment models where fulfilling their basic needs for accommodation, education and care pose difficulties for them; and - families are supported in access to public services by strong charters of service for Parents and Children.
+- families will be supported to prepare for and share responsibilities of raising a family with wider access to leave where they choose for family purposes, and supported to return to the world of skills development and of working throughout their lives - families will be supported to take responsibility for a healthy, active and fulfilled lifestyle, supported by easy access to early diagnosis, primary care and a strong network of community supports delivered in an easily accessed manner - families will have access to fair copayment models where fulfilling their basic needs for accommodation, education and care pose difficulties for them; and - families are supported in access to public services by strong charters of service for Parents and Children.